RonenNess/GeonBit.UI/README.md

 - Added PriorityBonus to entities.
 - Separated drawing children into a virtual function so users will be able to override it.
 - Changed Disabled property to Enabled (but Disabled is still supported just deprecated).
+- Fixed text entities to allow using spaces as placeholders with auto anchoring.
+- Made text entities slightly more efficient in performance and memory when changing value / calculating size.

 ## Credits